Things You'll Need

 When you've finalized the size you want, print the photo with the color printer onto transparency paper, according to manufacturer's instructions.
 Cut the transparency using your circle and notch as a stencil.

 Coil and slide the transparency picture into the glass ornament.
-Replace the top and hook.
+Replace the top and hook to finish your clear glass ornament with the photo inside.

 If you don't have a digital photo, you can place the photo in a photo scanner and upload it to the computer.
 Otherwise, you can use your stencil and cut out the photo itself, coil it and place it in the glass ornament.
 However, it won't be transparent unless you print your photo onto transparency paper.